SignalK/signalk-server-java/README.md

 	* REST api on http://localhost:9290/signalk/api
 	* Authentication on http://localhost:9290/signalk/auth - but its a pass all for now so you dont need to login
 * websockets server on `http://localhost:9292`.
 * signalk output streamed as TCP over port 5555.
-On linux you can watch this with '$ ncat localhost 5555' **see below for subscriptions
+On linux you can watch this with `$ ncat localhost 5555` **see below for subscriptions
 * nmea output will be streamed as TCP over port 5556.
-On linux you can watch this with '$ ncat localhost 5556'
+On linux you can watch this with `$ ncat localhost 5556`, or use telnet to connect.

 It will be streaming a demo file and dumping logging to screen.
 Control logging by editing conf/log4j.properties.

-Try http://localhost:9290/signalk/api/vessels to see some output.
+Try `http://localhost:9290/signalk/api/vessels` to see some output.

-You can drill down by adding json fields, eg http://localhost:9290/signalk/api/vessels/367153070 or http://localhost:9290/signalk/api/vessels/motu
+You can drill down by adding json fields, eg `http://localhost:9290/signalk/api/vessels/367153070` or `http://localhost:9290/signalk/api/vessels/motu`

  content mime type is application/json, your browser may not display it directly.
 On firefox just install https://addons.mozilla.org/en-us/firefox/addon/jsonovich/?src=search

 It currently streams out a demo file taken from a boat sailing in a race in San Francisco.
 The output includes AIS data.
-If you edit the conf/signalk.cfg file and make "signalk.demo=false" (default=true), then it will stop doing that.
+If you edit the `conf/signalk.cfg` file and make `signalk.demo=false` (default=true), then it will stop doing that.
 Normally it only sends output in signalk delta format to subscribed clients, so clients MUST subscribe or you see only the heartbeat message every 1000ms.
-You can subscribe by sending :
+You can subscribe by sending the following json.
+In linux you can paste it into the screen you opened earlier and press [Enter]. :
 ```
 {"context":"vessels.self","subscribe":[{"path":"environment.depth.belowTransducer"},{"path":"navigation.position"}]}
 ```